commercetools/commercetools-postman-collection/GettingStarted.md

 # Getting started

-This guide describes how to import collections into Postman and how to set up the corresponding environment variables.
+This document provides instructions for installing Postman, for importing commercetools Postman collections and for setting up an environment to get you started.

 > **:warning: Note:**
 >
-> - Be aware that postman automatically synchronizes environment variables (including your API client credentials) to your workspace if logged in.
+> - Be aware that Postman automatically synchronizes environment variables (including your API client credentials) to your workspace if logged in.
 > - Use these collections only for development purposes and non-production projects.

 ## Disclaimer